jfet97-appunti/f-algebra-ts/README.md

 ### The purpose of this repo

 It is only a proof of concept.
-It seems we can do this in TypeScript, but we should?
+It seems we can do this in TypeScript, but should we?